QuantLaw/legal-data-preprocessing/README.md

 Output formats are:

 - XML files containing the text, the hierarchical structure of the law, and cross-references.
-- GraphML files for each Title/Gesetz and version containing the hierarchical structure of the statutes.
+- Gpickle files for each Title/Gesetz and version containing the hierarchical structure of the statutes.
-- GraphML files for each snapshot (year in the US or date in Germany) containing the hierarchical structure of the statutes and the cross-references between different elements of the statutes.
+- Gpickle files for each snapshot (year in the US or date in Germany) containing the hierarchical structure of the statutes and the cross-references between different elements of the statutes.
 - Snapshot mapping edgelists: These lists map elements of a network at one snapshot to a snapshot at another time.
 They encode, e.g., where a clause of the US Code in 2010 is